sjcockell/fuzzierlogic.blog/files/wp-content/plugins/wptouch/readme.txt

 * bug fixes for blogs installed in directories other than root

+= Version 1.0 =

+* Initial release

 == Installation ==

-= Pre 2.7 =
+= 2.6 =
 Download, unzip, and upload the 'wptouch' folder and all its contents to your WordPress wp-content/plugins folder using FTP.
 Visit the plugin tab in the WordPress admin, and activate *WPtouch*.
-You can then setup your plugin options by visiting the Settings - >WPtouch tab.
+You can then setup your plugin options by visiting the *Settings - >WPtouch* tab.

 = 2.7+ =
 You can now install *WPtouch* directly from the WordPress admin!